Supervisory Board members at meetings

 Dick van Well

-In this year's meetings, extensive attention was given to the long-term financing, but also to the internal risk management and control systems for cybersecurity, treasury, internal audit and compliance, as well as the regular topics.
-The meetings, of which four were held in 2020, are attended as standard by the CFO, the internal audit manager, the external auditor and the finance director.
-The compliance officer attends as a guest at least twice a year.
-The terms of reference of the Audit Committee have been posted on the Stedin Group website.
+Theo Eysink chairs the Audit Committee.
+The regular topics discussed in the Audit Committee are the internal risk management and control systems, cybersecurity, treasury, internal audit and compliance.
+In this year’s meetings, extensive attention was also given to the long-term financing, the finance transformation plan, the performance benchmark of the grid managers and the further development of control information.
+The meetings, of which seven were held in 2021, are attended as standard by the CFO, the internal audit manager and the external auditor Deloitte.
+The Compliance Officer attends as a guest at least twice a year.
+The terms of reference of the Audit Committee have been posted on the Stedin Groupwebsite.

 Selection, Remuneration and Appointments Committee

-With effect from September, Dick van Well was succeeded by Hanne Buis as chair of this Committee.
-The recruitment and selection of a new member of the Supervisory Board (see Self-assessment and education) was one of the topics; in line with the governance agreements, consultation took place on this with the delegation of shareholders.
-Other topics included the continuing education for Supervisory Board members, self-assessment and the amendment of the profile for the Supervisory Board (adopted in the AGM in September 2020).
-The remuneration of the Board of Management members and Supervisory Board members for 2020, which is in accordance with the adopted remuneration policy and respects the limits of the Senior Executives in the Public and Semi-Public Sector (Standards for Remuneration) Act (Wet normering topinkomens, WNT), is described in the Remuneration report for 2020 section.
-The terms of reference of the Selection, Remuneration and Appointments Committee have been posted on the Stedin Group website.
+Hanne Buis is the chair of the Selection, Remuneration and Appointments Committee.
+A lot of attention was paid to the selection of a new CEO and COO and the reappointment of the CTO.
+The recruitment and selection of a new member of the Supervisory Board was one of the topics; in line with the governance agreements, consultation took place on this with the delegation of shareholders.
+Other topics included the continuing education for Supervisory Board members, self-assessment and the amendment of the profile for the Supervisory Board (adopted in the General Meeting of Shareholders in September 2020).
+The remuneration of the Board of Management members and Supervisory Board members for 2021, which is in accordance with the adopted remuneration policy and respects the limits of the Senior Executives in the Public and Semi-Public Sector (Standards for Remuneration) Act, is described in the Remuneration report for 2021 section.
+The terms of reference of the Selection, Remuneration and Appointments Committee have been posted on the Stedin Groupwebsite.

 Self-assessment and education

-We carried out the self-assessment in several steps in 2020, supported by the HR Director.
+The self-assessment was carried out in several steps in 2021, supported by an external facilitator.
 The outcomes of questionnaires and individual interviews were presented to the Supervisory Board and discussed at the offsite retreat in July.
-The emphasis was on procedural and relational aspects.
 The main outcomes of this process were shared with the members of the Board of Management.
-One of the results this led to was better pre-meeting consultation with each other on expectations regarding the topics to be discussed in the meetings.
-This contributes to better meetings.
-It also enhances the Supervisory Board's role in acting as a sparring partner.
+One of the results this led to was further enhancement of the Supervisory Board’s role in acting as a sparring partner for the members of the Board of Management.

 Independence of members of the Supervisory Board

 The articles of association and the terms of reference of the Supervisory Board include provisions on the independence of Supervisory Board members.
 The composition of the Supervisory Board is such that its members are able to operate independently and critically in respect of one another, the Board of Management and any particular interests involved.
-Following the departure of Pieter Trienekens in February 2020, the independence requirement for supervisory board members pursuant to the Corporate Governance Code is complied with in full.
-A permitted exception applies with regard to independence within the meaning of the Electricity Act (Elektriciteitswet) and the Gas Act (Gaswet), as Annie Krist also serves as CEO of GasTerra.
+The independence requirement for supervisory board members pursuant to the Corporate Governance Code is complied with in full.
+A permitted exception applies with regard to independence within the meaning of the Electricity Act and the Gas Act, as Annie Krist also serves as CEO of GasTerra.

 Contacts with shareholders

-In 2020, the contacts between Stedin and the shareholders were intensified, mainly in connection with the process concerning the long-term financing.
+In 2021, the contacts between Stedin and the shareholders were intensified, mainly in connection with the process concerning the long-term financing.
 Within the Supervisory Board, the chair in particular was closely involved in this process, and consultation regularly took place with the other Supervisory Board members.
-There were three meetings of shareholders, two of which took place in digital or hybrid form.
-We hope that there will be more opportunities for informal meetings again in the coming year.
+There was also regular contact with a delegation of the shareholders’ committee on and involvement in the process of appointment and reappointment of directors.
+There were four meetings of shareholders, two of which took place in digital or hybrid form.
+These meetings of shareholders were chaired by the chair of the Supervisory Board.

 Contacts with the Works Council

 In the context of broadly weighing up stakeholder interests, the Supervisory Board sets great store by good contact with the Works Council.
-A ‘tripartite consultation’ takes place twice a year; in 2020, this was in July and in December.
+A ‘tripartite consultation’ takes place twice a year; in 2021, this was in July and in December.
 Besides the members of the Supervisory Board, these are attended by the members of the Board of Management and a delegation from the Works Council.
-The topics that were discussed in 2020 were long-term financing, the coronavirus at Stedin and the consequences of the latter.
-Safety is a topic that also regularly features at these meetings.
+The topics that were discussed in 2021 were stakeholder management and cybersecurity.
 The chair of the Audit Committee was present when the full-year figures were discussed by the Works Council.
-The transparent and pleasant way of collaborating between the Works Council, the Board of Management and the Supervisory Board can serve as an example for other organisations; the Supervisory Board accordingly considers it justified that Stedin competed for the ‘3D trophy’, an award for the collaboration between the Works Council, the Board of Management and the Supervisory Board.
-Two Supervisory Board members were interviewed for this purpose.
-You can read more about the Works Council in the section on Vital employees in a changing environment.
+This year too, there was pleasant collaboration between the Works Council, the Board of Management and the Supervisory Board.
+We are proud of the mature manner in which we enjoy a close relationship with the employees through employee participation.
+You can read more about the Works Council in the section on Good employment practice.

 Recommendation to the shareholders concerning the financial statements

 The financial statements were prepared by the Board of Management and audited by Deloitte Accountants B.V., which issued an unqualified opinion on them.
 The members of the Board of Management and the Supervisory Board have signed the financial statements.
-The Supervisory Board submits the financial statements to the General Meeting of Shareholders for adoption, together with the dividend proposal for the 2020 financial year.
-It is furthermore proposed to the General Meeting of Shareholders to discharge the Board of Management in respect of its management in the financial year 2020 and the Supervisory Board in respect of the supervision exercised over the Board of Management in the same financial year.
+The Supervisory Board submits the 2021 financial statements to the General Meeting of Shareholders for adoption in 2022, together with the dividend proposal for the 2021 financial year.
+It is furthermore proposed to the General Meeting of Shareholders to discharge the Board of Management in respect of its management in the financial year 2021 and the Supervisory Board in respect of the supervision exercised over the Board of Management in the same financial year.

 Word of thanks